Introduction and aim

 Ethics Statement and Conflict of Interest Disclosures

 Human subjects: Consent was obtained by all participants in this study.
-West Virginia University Institutional Review Board issued approval 1912831079.
-The following documents (HIPAA De-Identification Form) were reviewed and acknowledged for use as part of this submission. .
+University of Mansoura, Faculty of Medicine issued approval R/18.04.147.
+Informed consent for study participation was implied upon starting the study.
+The confidentiality of the study participants was maintained throughout the study.
+The ethical review board at the University of Bisha, College of Medicine (UBCOM) and at the University of Mansoura, Faculty of Medicine approved ethical clearance of the study protocol.
 Animal subjects: All authors have confirmed that this study did not involve animal subjects or tissue.
 Conflicts of interest: In compliance with the ICMJE uniform disclosure form, all authors declare the following: Payment/services info: All authors have declared that no financial support was received from any organization for the submitted work.
 Financial relationships: All authors have declared that they have no financial relationships at present or within the previous three years with any organizations that might have an interest in the submitted work.
 Other relationships: All authors have declared that there are no other relationships or activities that could appear to have influenced the submitted work.

 Cite this article as: